 Birkenhead Tourist Information & Visitor Guide

 The town of Birkenhead is situated in the north eastern part of Wirral and offers many things to visit and explore.
 It’s also home to the iconic Birkenhead Town Hall, the focal point of Hamilton Square which was first opened back in 1887 and refurbished in 2001.
-It still maintains many of the original features which can be seen when visiting the building.
+It still maintains many of the original features inside, some of which can occasionally be viewed during the Heritage Open Days that are held each September.

 Hamilton Square itself is well worth a visit.
 Designed by renowned Scottish architect James Gillespie Graham, construction of the square began in 1825 and took 22 years to complete.
 Today, Hamilton Square remains one of the most attractive places to visit in Wirral and has the most Grade I listed buildings outside of London.